hofstadter-io/hof-docs/content/getting-started/concepts.md

 weight: 6
 ---

-__hof__ was designed from first principles to enable higher productivity when. developing software and applications.
+`hof` was designed from first principles to enable higher productivity when developing software and applications.

-This section introduces the core concepts.
-Details can be found in later sections.
+...

-### Single Source of Truth
+## Single Source of Truth

-Most of what we write as developers is largely redundent.
-From frontend forms, to api handlers, to database tables, there are many things that are very similar even with the fantastic libraries out there today.

-Imagine when you need to add a field to a user's profile.
-You need to alter the data model and code base in many places.
-The database, server code, and frontend forms are just three posible areas likely involving multiple files, tests, and devops for each.
+There is a lot of repeatedness in writing code.
+From databases, to APIs, to frontends, we have to replicate and move our data models through the layers.
+At each layer, many of the parts look the same with different names and values.

+___What if we could write down our data model once and generate the majority of the code to support it?___

-With __hof__ we write down the conceptual data model once using Cuelang, purpose built for configuration.
+With `hof`, we write down our conceptural model once using CUE.
-We call this the _"design"_ and it is combined with parameterized modules, which have schemas, extensions, and code generators.
+We call this the _"design"_, which fits a schema, and is combined with text templates to create the output.
-You can leverage existing modules, create your own, or even combine and extend both.
+You can leverage existing designs and modules or create your own without modifying `hof`.

-We say "Single Source of Truth" because we only want to express ourselves once, in one place.
+The idea is to use the singular application design to automatically create the majority of the implemenetation across the many technologies and languages.

+___How does this work when I change my design or need to write custom code?___

+...

 From here we can create all the things and write our own code intermixed with the generated code.
 We can be iterative as well, __hof__ understands the changes and updates it's part to not only update schemes, but also write code which manages rolling updates gracefully across the application technology stack.

-### Designs and Data Models
+## Designs and Data Models

 The data model is core to any application.
 In __hof__ we write data models using CUE